What’s the Difference Between WordPress.com and WordPress.org?

 Are you getting excited about building that free website on WordPress.org yet?
 You’ve got to check out my free 30-Day WordPress Website Challenge!

-Let’s look at some actual scenarios to help you figure out which platform is right for you!
+Let’s look at some actual use cases to help you figure out which platform is right for you!

 When to Choose WordPress.com